aspose-cells/Aspose-Cells-API-Tutorials/content/english/net/number-and-display-formats-in-excel/_index.md

 ## Number and Display Formats in Excel Tutorials
 ### [Using Built-In Number Formats in Excel Programmatically](./using-built-in-number-formats/)
+Automate number formatting in Excel using Aspose.Cells for .NET.
+Learn how to apply date, percentage, and currency formats programmatically.
 ### [Customizing Display Formats with User-Defined Numbers](./customizing-display-formats-with-user-defined-numbers/)
+Learn how to customize display formats with Aspose.Cells for .NET.
+Format dates, percentages, and currency using this step-by-step guide.